uhop/dcl-site/source/docs/mini_js/supercall/index.md

 var A = dcl(null, {
 	toString: dcl.superCall(function(sup){
 		return function(){
-			// no need to check if sup exists return "prefix-" + sup.call(this) + "-postfix";
+			// no need to check if sup exists here return "prefix-" + sup.call(this) + "-postfix";
 		};
 	})